-- 1. A completed and signed Application for Admission. - A non-refundable application fee of \$40 (US currency).
-The application fee is waived for alumni of St. Thomas University. - 3.
+- 1. A completed and signed Application for Admission. - 2.
 Official college and/or university transcripts from the institution where the bachelor's degree was conferred.
-To utilize VA benefits, veterans are required to submit transcripts from each institution attended. - Two letters of recommendation or recommendation forms (letters of recommendation forms can be obtained online at www.stu.edu or from the Office of Admissions). - 5.
-Admissions test scores, personal statements, and resume. - All graduate applicants who have an undergraduate GPA of less than 3.0 or low scores on standardized tests will be required to take a writing skills course.
+To utilize VA benefits, veterans are required to submit transcripts from each institution attended. - All graduate applicants who have an undergraduate GPA of less than 2.75 may be considered for admissions with evidence of significant relevant full-time work experience